NyW8/nyw8.github.io/_posts/2000-01-01-d84-windows-setup.markdown

 ## Part 2: Setting up the C compiler
 1. Open Windows Command Prompt and type in `bash` to enter Ubuntu
 2. Enter `sudo apt-get update`
-3. Enter `sudo apt install build-essential`
+3. Enter `sudo apt-get install build-essential freeglut3-dev libgl1-mesa-dev libglu1-mesa-dev`
 4. Check that the required compilers have been installed by running:
    1. `gcc --version` <br>Example output should look something like <br>`gcc (Ubuntu 7.4.0-1ubuntu1~18.04.1) 7.4.0` <br>with lots more after it
    2. `g++ --version` <br>Example output should look something like <br>`g++ (Ubuntu 7.4.0-1ubuntu1~18.04.1) 7.4.0` <br>with lots more after it